raycast/extensions/extensions/currency-exchange/README.md

 2. Some case, I want to always use a dedicate source currecy, not type it always.
 3. Some case, I want to focus on a few dedicated currecies, just type number, get result.
 Based on above reason, I created a new one.

-*Some country and region contains concern which will not be supported yet.